Liberal Revolution of 1820: Revolution

-Influenced by the concurrent Trienio Liberal Revolution in Spain of 1 January 1820, a liberal revolution started in Porto, quickly spreading without resistance to several other Portuguese cities and towns, culminating with the revolt of Lisbon.
+Influenced by the concurrent Trienio Liberal revolution in Spain of 1 January 1820, a liberal revolution started in Porto, quickly spreading without resistance to several other Portuguese cities and towns, culminating with the revolt of Lisbon.
 The revolutionaries demanded the immediate return of the royal court to continental Portugal in order to "restore the metropolitan dignity."
 In fact, the liberal revolution of 1820 not only forced the return of the King but also demanded a constitutional monarchy to be set up in Portugal.
 The revolutionaries also sought to restore Portuguese exclusivity in the trade with Brazil, reverting Brazil to the status of a colony, officially to be reduced to a "Principality of Brazil," instead of the Kingdom of Brazil, which it had been for the past five years.
 The Brazilian kingdom had legally been an equal, constituent part of the United Kingdom of Portugal, Brazil and the Algarves.
 The revolutionaries organized the election of a constitutional assembly which debated the nature of the future government.
 The elections resulted in deputies who were primarily from the professions (lawyers, professors) and not from the merchants who had spearheaded the revolution.
 Professionals now took the lead in the revolution.
 The constitution that was approved in 1822 was closely modeled on the Spanish Constitution of 1812.

 Aftermath

 After John VI returned to Portugal in 1821, his heir-apparent, Pedro, became regent of the Kingdom of Brazil.
 Following a series of political events and disputes, Brazil declared its independence from Portugal on 7 September 1822.
 On 12 October 1822, Pedro was acclaimed as the first Emperor of Brazil.
 He was crowned on 1 December 1822.
 Portugal recognized Brazil's sovereignty in 1825.

-In 1823, the first revolt against the constitutional order was organized by Prince Miguel and Brigadier João Carlos Saldanha, which managed to close the parliament and to convince King João VI to recall Beresford as an advisor.
-In 1826 João VI died with no clear heir, further destabilizing the nation.
-Upon seizing the throne, Miguel led another revolt against the constitutional government, triggering six years of civil wars, which pitted him against his brother, now Pedro IV of Portugal, who headed the liberal faction.
+In 1823, the first revolt against the constitutional order was organized by Prince Miguel and Brigadier João Carlos Saldanha, which managed to close the parliament and to convince King John VI to recall Beresford as an advisor.
+In 1826 John VI died with no clear heir, further destabilizing the nation.
+Upon seizing the throne, Miguel abolished the constitutional government, triggering six years of civil wars, which pitted him against his brother, Pedro, who abdicated as emperor of Brazil to enforce the succession rights of his daughter Maria II and headed the liberal faction.